xialeiliu/RankIQA/README.md

 ## Models

-The main idea our approach to address the problem of limited IQA dataset size in order to train a deep CNN.
+The main idea of our approach is to address the problem of limited IQA dataset size, which allows us to train a much deeper CNN without overfitting.

 ![Models](./figs/models.png )